ammarfarhan/ammarfarhan.github.io/content/projects/thelook-ecommerce.md

 | (derived from RevoU Assignment) | Google Sheets  |
 |                     | Tableau |

-## Business Background

-You are a data analyst in a fashion e-commerce company called theLook.
-Currently, the company is in the optimization mode caused by the potential crisis in 2023.
-The management has decided to cut off resources in some categories the lowest growth in the past 1 year.
-On another side, they want to continue the analysis by understanding their inventory stock growth and the retention behaviors of the users.

-## Objectives
-1. Find categories with the lowest business growth.
-2. Calculate monthly growth of inventory in percentage breakdown by product categories.
-3. Create monthly user retention cohorts.

-Data used will be data from 2022.

 ## Dataset Overview
 theLook is a fictitious eCommerce clothing site developed by the Looker team.